EPA-registered repellents for mosquitoes transmitting emerging viral disease

 Mosquitoes represent a potential threat in the spread of viral diseases, including Zika virus.
 The Aedes aegypti, Aedes albopictus, and Culex species mosquitoes are endemic to the United States and can transmit a variety of viral diseases.
 A systematic review of the literature was carried out to identify which EPA-registered personal mosquito repellent provides the best protection from A. aegypti, A. albopictus, and Culex spp. mosquitoes.
 Data from 62 published reports of EPA-registered mosquito repellents was identified.
 The quality of the studies was not considered.
 The data was very mixed in terms of sample size (generally small), controls, study design, specific product, density of mosquitoes, mosquito species, and environment.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Female, Health, Healthcare workers, Host population, Infections and infectious diseases, Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Health, Healthcare workers, Host population, Infections and infectious diseases (all), Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Viral fevers/VHF, Zoonotic and other pathogens